Far-right politics in New Zealand

-Far-right politics in New Zealand has been present in New Zealand in the form of the organised advocacy of fascist, far-right, neo-Nazi, white supremacist, and anti-Semitic views by various groups, although fascism has never gained a strong foothold.
+Far-right politics in New Zealand has been present in New Zealand in the form of the organised advocacy of fascist, far-right, neo-Nazi, white supremacist, and antisemitic views by various groups, although fascism has never gained a strong foothold.

-Early anti-Semitism
+Early antisemitism

 In 1892, there were objections raised in parliament and by representatives of workers against a planned arrival of 500 Russian Jewish immigrants.
 The reason for this is most likely not because they were Jews.
-This was an isolated incident of what appeared to be anti-semitism in New Zealand.
+This was an isolated incident of what appeared to be antisemitism in New Zealand.
 In contrast, "the Jews in New Zealand had enjoyed a freedom unequalled anywhere else in the world.
 Before the immigration protests, no anti-semitism had ever appeared upon the surface.
 On the contrary, it could be stated that New Zealanders were pro-semitic."
 Further indication that the feeling was not particularly strong is evidenced by the fact that Julius Vogel, a practising Jew, became Premier in 1873.
 Vogel did, however, suffer jibes about his faith, and political cartoonists frequently employed various Jewish stereotypes against him.
 The fact that he served as treasurer was particularly played upon, with stereotypes of Jewish bankers and moneylenders being brought out.
-However, none of this anti-Semitism was conducted in an organised fashion, being simply the views of individuals rather than any sort of political movement.
+However, none of this antisemitism was conducted in an organised fashion, being simply the views of individuals rather than any sort of political movement.

 New Zealander Arthur Desmond wrote Might Is Right which was published in 1896.